martygubar/bds-getting-started/lab-create-edge/create-edge.md

     ssh -i ~opc/.ssh/`your-private-key` opc@`your-utility-node1-ip`

 To make subsequent connections to the cluster nodes easier, create an SSH configuration file.
-Return to the bastion node by typing `exit` from the utility node.
+Return to the edge node node by typing `exit` from the utility node.
 Make sure you update `your-private-key` and `your-*-node-ip` to match your configuration in the script below.
 Then, create the configuration file:

 ```bash
 cd ~opc/.ssh